 With mobile orders also growing in popularity, a link can even be sent in a message and opened instantly by the recipient.
 It could take them directly to the site, with the discount code already entered into the order page.

-SMS marketing has a clear place in most industries these days, but it can be particularly effective for takeaway businesses.
+Business SMS for takeaways has a clear place in the food industry these days.
 Everything about the typical ordering process and the tendencies of British diners fits in perfectly with this simple technology, making it way too useful for businesses to ignore.